 The Felix Awards were conceived to celebrate powerful cultural work that delves deep into disability’s power to think differently, move differently, perceive differently, and connect differently.
-Since 2014, we have honored the dancer Jerron Herman, the playwright Amy Herzog, the director Sam Gold, the writers Steve Silberman and Andrew Solomon, the actor and comedian Maysoon Zayid, the cartoonist Liana Finck, the choreographer Rebecca Alson-Milkman and the OT Jill Mullin (who compiled and edited a book of autistic art).
+Since 2014, we have honored the graphic novelist Cece Bell, the poet Ilya Kaminsky, the dancer Jerron Herman, the playwright Amy Herzog, the director Sam Gold, the writers Steve Silberman and Andrew Solomon, the actor and comedian Maysoon Zayid, the cartoonist Liana Finck, the choreographer Rebecca Alson-Milkman and the OT Jill Mullin (who compiled and edited a book of autistic art).

 We consider any sort of cultural work: movies, plays, fiction, nonfiction, poetry, comics, podcasts, dances, music, tv, art exhibits, performance art, basically: art in all its manifestations.